teddbug-S/dupliCat/README.md

     NOTE: We recommend you use the hash table to avoid lose of data or important files.

-   - call the `find_junk_files` method to begin the 🔍 search, search results will be stored in the `junk_files` property of the class.
+   - call the `search_duplicate` method to begin the 🔍 search, search results will be stored in the `junk_files` property of the class.
 This method is somewhat the main api of the class, it does everything for you, calling other methods instead of this when you want to conduct a search will definitely break something.

+   - call the `silent_search` method if you want a silent search and nothing printed out.
+       This calls `search_duplicate` behind the scenes and suppresses it's output.

     NOTE: Junk files set by this method contains all duplicates which can safely be deleted without worrying about an original copy for each.